-This is not to be said that compositianal approach doesn't work.
+This is not to be said that compositional approach doesn't work.
 It does mean that a language should take the ability to integrate MoCs in it's design from the beginning.
 In this sense it's important to realize that it's not the language itself, but the IDR that a language will be converted in is fundamental.
 A lot of research goes into composite MoCs, suitable for both data- and controlflow.
-We saw a few examples of this already in Chapter ??.
+We saw for example some extensions of the classic FSM in Chapter 4.3.4.
 Varea[40] proposes a classification for internal design representations according to the following taxonomy: